 Introducing the SAVE Award

-on September 23, 2009 at 11:04 AM EST
+Posted byon September 23, 2009 at 11:04 AM EST

 Some of the best ideas come from those working on the frontlines, so today OMB is launching the President's SAVE Award, a contest for federal employees to come up with the best idea to save taxpayer dollars and make the government perform more effectively and efficiently.
 Federal employees will be able to submit their ideas, securely and confidentially, at www.SaveAward.gov.
 The deadline for submissions is Wednesday, October 14.
 The winner will meet with President Obama and have his or her idea incorporated into the FY 2011 Budget.
 (We also will recognize the agency with the highest participation rate so make sure your co-workers enter too!).

 The SAVE Award is part of the President’s effort to change how business is conducted in Washington.
 It’s why he asked OMB to conduct a line-by-line review of the budget and issued a separate volume of $17 billion in terminations and reductions in this year’s budget; asked the Cabinet to identify hundreds of millions of dollars of administrative savings; and has undertaken a reform of how government contracting works, an effort that can save $40 billion over the next two years.

 Overall, the SAVE Award will help us identify what works and what doesn’t, so taxpayer dollars are used in the most productive and effective way possible.